 Is it God’s will for each person to get married?
 The Bible’s answer is, no. However, the reason the Bible names for remaining unmarried is an interesting one.
 It has to do with the single person being able to devote more time, energy, and resources to service to Christ.

-The Bible passage on this is 1 Corinthians 7:25-40.
-In these verses, the apostle Paul presents the advantages of remaining, as he puts it, “without care.”
+The passage on this is 1 Corinthians 7:25-40.
+In those verses, the apostle Paul presents the advantages of remaining, as he puts it, “without care.”
 He says of the man:

 Then Paul applies this same thought to the woman, as he says:

-We shouldn’t take these verses as an indictment against married people.
-Certainly God’s ordained way of propagating the human race is through marriage, and certainly one can be married and still serve the Lord.
+Needless to say, we shouldn’t take these verses as an indictment against married people.
+After all, God’s ordained way of propagating the human race is through marriage, and a person can certainly be married and still serve the Lord.
 But Paul’s point is a good one.
 Anyone who has been married for one week knows that married life carries many responsibilities with it, and those responsibilities will eat away at time, energy, and resources that could be spent on matters that are more obviously spiritual.

 I purposely use that word “obviously” because the fact is that every aspect of a Christian’s life is, in a very real sense, “spiritual.”
 This same Paul wrote in Colossians 3:17:

-He said basically the same thing in 1 Corinthians 10:31:
+He says basically the same thing in 1 Corinthians 10:31:

 In Matthew 19:12, Jesus gives this same teaching.
 He says:

-If that last one is your motivation, then you are in the good company of Christians such as Paul, people who used themselves up in service to Christ.
-Remaining single is certainly nothing to be ashamed of.
-Just make sure that you take the time, energy, and resources that you would spend on a spouse and spend it on Jesus.
+If that last one is your motivation, then you are in the good company of Christians such as Paul, people whom God is able to use in ways that are different than the ways in which He uses married people.
+You see, remaining single is certainly nothing of which you should be ashamed.
+You just need to make sure that you take the time, energy, and resources that you would spend on a spouse (and potentially children) and spend them exclusively on Jesus.